Abu Dhabi National Oil Company

-ADNOC's output has been roughly flat at about 2.5 million barrels per day during the 1990s.
+ADNOC's output was roughly flat at about 2.5 million barrels per day during the 1990s.
 It stood at 2.9 mbpd in 2008.
 Although its financial indicators are difficult to assess as the company has been described as secretive, it has also been described as efficient and well managed.
-ADNOC is one of few oil companies in the world to make a substantial investment to increase oil production amid growing pressure to reduce output due to climate change, which according to the company is necessary as oil and gas continues to power the world economy and to prevent price shocks in natural gas and oil caused by premature cuts in investment.
-In an effort to adapt to climate needs, ADNOC is planning the large scale production of hydrogen fuel as a clean energy fuel to replace oil exports.
+ADNOC is one of few oil companies in the world to make a substantial investment to increase oil production amid growing pressure to reduce output due to climate change.

 History

-In November 2019 ADNOC received approval from the emirate’s Supreme Petroleum Council to list its flagship Murban crude oil as a futures contract on an international stock exchange.
-Murban is a highly prized grade of crude oil that accounts for about half of the UAE’s total oil output of about 3 million barrels per day.
+In November 2019, ADNOC received approval from the emirate's Supreme Petroleum Council to list its flagship Murban crude oil as a futures contract on an international stock exchange.
+Murban is a highly prized grade of crude oil that accounts for about half of the UAE's total oil output of about 3 million barrels per day.

-A joint venture between ADNOC and holding company ADQ was launched in July 2020 to invest in chemicals projects in the planned Ruwais Derivatives Park.
+A joint venture between ADNOC and the Abu Dhabi Developmental Holding Company (ADQ) was launched in July 2020 to invest in chemicals projects in the planned Ruwais Derivatives Park.
 ADNOC will have a 60% stake while ADQ will hold a 40% share.

 In December 2021, ADNOC and Abu Dhabi National Energy Company PJSC (TAQA) announced a $3.6 billion project to aim to reduce the carbon footprint of ADNOC's offshore production operations by more than 30%.

 In December 2022, it was announced ADNOC had acquired a 24.9% stake in Austrian integrated oil, gas, and petrochemical company, OMV.

+In December 2023, ADNOC agreed to acquire OCI's entire stake in ammonia and urea producer Fertiglobe for $3.62 billion.

+In October 2024, ADNOC announced the acquisition of German chemical company Covestro for $16.3 billion.
+In July 2025, an investigation was opened by the European Commission to assess if the agreement involves financial backing or subsidies from the UAE government, which could distort the European Union’s internal market.
+There were concerns that the ADNOC’s takeover may involve a valuation and terms that could be unfair for unsubsidized investors.
+The investigation came after the Commission had approved the deal following the regular merger review process in May 2025.

 Operations

 As of November 2019, the UAE holds the sixth-largest proven reserves of oil in the world at 105 billion barrels.
 Most of these reserves are located in Abu Dhabi.

 ADNOC is one of the world's largest energy companies measured by both reserves and production.
 ADNOC has 16 subsidiary companies in upstream, midstream, and downstream stages of production.
 ADNOC develops both onshore and offshore gas fields.
-The company operates two oil refineries, Ruwais and Umm Al Nar.
+The company operates two oil refineries, Ruwais Refinery and Umm Al Nar.
 ADNOC exports natural gas in the form of liquefied natural gas (LNG) in addition to producing supplies for local electricity and water utilities, to other domestic industries including petrochemicals plants, and for re-injection into reservoirs.